ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

        * Examples:
            * Build a program that can download (save to disk) all the images from a given URL.
            * Build a Web Crawler that crawls a given URL and crawls all the URLs in that URL.
-   * OOD (This interview may still be called a ‘coding’ interview probably.
+   * <a id="interview-type-ood"></a>Object Oriented Design (This interview may still be called a ‘coding’ interview probably.
 So you still need to be prepared for possible OOD questions when doing coding interviews)
        * This interview is about designing the low level design (object oriented design) of a system.
        * You would be gathering requirements, coming up with class designs, db schemas, and implementing the solution.
        * Out of so many interviews I did for internships, new grads, and senior positions, I think I only had one OOD question.